Herminial/vlc-media-player/docs/source/index.rst

-VLC Media Player > Free Download & Install Guide
+VLC Media Player for PC > Free Download & Install Guide
 ================================================
 The VLC media player for PC is free to download, and it offers an unparalleled media experience, combining robust functionality with a clean, easy-to-navigate interface.
 With it, streaming videos, listening to music, or even screen recording becomes a smooth sailing experience.
 One part of its charm lies in its versatility.
 This software incorporates a vast array of options without ever overwhelming the user.
 This gives the VLC player for PC for download a significant level of accessibility, making it a tool fit for both beginners and advanced users alike.